HAWKWATCHER’S HELPER

 … but you may need a rugged vehicle to get there.

-#4—Cove Mountain Hawk Watch—Appalachian Trail, Shermans Dale, PA
+#5— Cove Mountain Hawk Watch —Appalachian National Scenic Trail, Shermans Dale, PA

 A difficult to access site in a gas pipeline right-of-way along the Appalachian Trail.
 Good autumn flights.

-#6—Governor Dick Fire Tower—Clarence Schock Memorial Park, Mount Gretna, Lebanon County, PA
+#8—Governor Dick Fire Tower —Clarence Schock Memorial Park, Mount Gretna, Lebanon County, PA

 “Furnace Hills” location just east of the former Cornwall Fire Tower Hawk Watch site.
-Observations of autumn and spring migrations through the Piedmont highlands can be made from the top of the sixty-six-foot-tall tower or from ground level in the forest clearing that surrounds it.
+Observations of autumn and spring migrations through the northern edge of the Piedmont can be made from the top of the sixty-six-foot-tall tower or from ground level in the forest clearing that surrounds it.

 For those using binoculars, a cage installed on the Governor Dick Fire Tower to prevent rappelling can make scanning the skies for birds a challenge.
 Choosing a suitable location on the grounds surrounding the tower may offer better observing conditions.